A multiscale continuous Galerkin method for stochastic simulation and robust design of photonic crystals: Stochastic MSCG

 We are interested in evaluating the expectation and variance of $s$ as

 where $\pi( \bm z) = \prod_{m=1}^M\prod_{d = 1}^{D} \pi_d^m(z^{m}_d)$.
 Since the exact output cannot be computed, we introduce the MSCG and RB outputs defined as $s_h(\bz),\,s_N(\bz)$ respectively.
-Moreover, we shall assume that $s_h(\bz)$ is indistinguishable from $s(\bz)$ for any $\bz\in\Gamma$, and that $s_N(\bz)$ is computed by using a RB space of dimension $N$ in \eqref{eq:rbelemglobal} for all subdomains.
-Since the RB approximation is constructed upon the MSCG approximation we expect a high statistical correlation between both outputs provided the basis is rich enough.
+The high-fidelity output $s_h(\bz)$, computed by the MSCG method, is a very accurate approximation to $s(\bz)$ for any $\bz\in\Gamma$.
+Conversely, $s_N(\bz)$ denotes the output computed when we use an $N$-dimensional RB to evaluate \eqref{eq:rblocal}-\eqref{eq:rbelemglobal} on the subdomains with parametric dependence, as well as the high-fidelity CG formulation \eqref{eq:subproblems_imp}-\eqref{eq:locmatrix} for the remaining subdomains. \RT{Moreover, since the RB spaces provide a rapidly convergent approximation to the CG solution}, we expect a high statistical correlation between both outputs.

-We now apply the above idea to compute an estimate of $E[s_h]$, where $s_h(\bm z)$ is the stochastic output obtained by using the MSCG method to solve the underlying stochastic PDE.
+We now apply the above idea to compute an estimate of $E[s_h]$.
 To achieve this goal, we introduce

-where $s_{N_1}(\bm z)$ is the RB output for some $N_1 \in [1, N_{\max}]$.
-Because $s_{N_1}(\bm z)$ generally approximates $s_h(\bm z)$ very well, the two outputs are highly correlated.
+where $s_{N}(\bm z)$ is the RB output for some $N \in [1, N_{\max}]$.
+Because $s_{N}(\bm z)$ generally approximates $s_h(\bm z)$ very well, the two outputs are highly correlated.
 The expectation may be recast as

-The underlying premise here is that the two expectation terms on the right hand side can be computed efficiently by MC simulations owing to variance reduction and model reduction: the first term requires a small number of samples because its variance is generally very small, while the second term is less expensive to evaluate because it involves the RB output.
-The numerical simulation of \eqref{eq:2LE_exact} is denoted as model and variance reduction (MVR) estimate of the expectation
+The underlying premise here is that the two expectation terms on the right hand side can be efficiently computed owing to variance reduction and model reduction: the first term requires a small number of samples because its variance is generally very small, while the second term is less expensive to evaluate because it only involves the RB output.
+The model and variance reduction (MVR) estimate of the expectation is computed through Monte Carlo simulations of the terms in \eqref{eq:2LE_exact} with $(I_0,\;I_1)$ i.i.d. samples, that is